Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- Smith has been the target of 94 of his team's 434 passing attempts this season, or 21.7% of the target share.
+- Smith has hauled in 58 passes for a team-best 821 yards and five touchdowns.
+He has been targeted 94 times and averages 54.7 yards per game.

-- Smith (seven red zone targets) has been the recipient of 12.3% of his team's 57 red zone pass attempts.
+- Smith has seen the ball thrown his way seven times in the red zone this season, 12.3% of his team's 57 red zone pass attempts.

 - The Eagles have run 47.3% passing plays and 52.7% rushing plays this season.
 They rank ninth in the NFL in scoring.